 #2 Portugal is one of the safest countries in the world

 Every year the Institute for Economics and Peace calculates the Global Peace Index and Portugal ranked 3rd in this list in 2017, only behind Iceland and New Zealand.
 Portugal has a very small crime rate and even smaller violent crimes rate, together with the improvement of both political and economic stability made Portugal one of the most peaceful countries in the world.
+This makes Portugal a great destination for family travel, particularly when traveling with kids.

 Despite being incredibly safe, we always advise you to travel with insurance.
 You never know something unexpected can happen…